michaelt/pipes-bytestring-mmap/README.md

 This just replaces the lazy bytestrings from `bytestring-mmap` with an intuitively correct type, here `Producer ByteString IO ()` .
-The benchmarks below compare various implementations of `cat <file>` following  http://stackoverflow.com/questions/27463669/haskell-performance-implementing-unixs-cat-program-with-data-bytestring using contributions from statusfailed, bmk, dons, tommd, and sibi.
+It is about seven times as fast as the usual `Pipes.ByteString.fromHandle` The benchmarks below compare various implementations of `cat <file>` following [this stack overflow discussion](http://stackoverflow.com/questions/27463669/haskell-performance-implementing-unixs-cat-program-with-data-bytestring) using contributions from `statusfailed`, `bmk`, `dons`, `tommd`, and `sibi`.

+(The files used here are in `/bench` using `sibi`s caching avoidance manoeuvre; the material from `/test` is copied over from `bytestring-mmap`)

     timing 'cat'